-Transcript is a system that enhances JavaScript with support for transactions.
-Hosting Web applications can use transactions to demarcate regions that contain untrusted guest code.
+Transcript is a system that enhances JavaScript with support for speculative execution.
+It introduces a new transaction construct, which hosting Web applications can use to demarcate regions that contain untrusted guest code.
 Actions performed within a transaction are logged and considered speculative until they are examined by the host and committed.
 Uncommitted actions simply do not take and cannot affect the host in any way.
-Transcript therefore provides hosting Web applications with powerful mechanisms to understand the behavior of untrusted guests, mediate their actions and also cleanly recover from the effects of security-violating guest code.
+Transcript therefore provides hosting Web applications with powerful mechanisms to mediate the actions of untrusted guests and also cleanly recover from the effects of security-violating guest code.